KMT2E

-Lysine methyltransferase 2E is a protein that in humans is encoded by the gene.
+Histone-lysine N-methyltransferase 2E, also known as myeloid/lymphoid or mixed-lineage leukemia 5 (MLL5), is a protein that in humans is encoded by the gene.

 Function

 This gene is a member of the myeloid/lymphoid or mixed-lineage leukemia (MLL) family and encodes a protein with an N-terminal PHD zinc finger and a central SET domain.
 Overexpression of the protein inhibits cell cycle progression.
 Alternate transcriptional splice variants have been characterized.

 Clinical importance

-Mutations in this gene have been associated with intellectual disability, autism, macrocephaly, hypotonia, functional gastrointestinal abnormalities and epilepsy.
+Mutations in this gene can cause O'Donnell-Luria–Rodan syndrome, a condition associated with intellectual disability, autism, macrocephaly, hypotonia, functional gastrointestinal abnormalities and epilepsy.